coreinfrastructure/best-practices-badge/doc/criteria.md

 *Automated test suite*

-- <a name="test"></a>The project MUST have at least one automated test suite that is publicly released as OSS
+- <a name="test"></a>The project MUST have at least one automated test suite that is publicly released as FLOSS
-  (this test suite may be maintained as a separate OSS project)."
+  (this test suite may be maintained as a separate FLOSS project)."
   <sup>[<a href="#test">test</a>]</sup>
 - <a name="test_invocation"></a>A test suite SHOULD be invocable in a standard way for that language.